dunhamsteve/newt/README.md

 Ok, for code gen, I think I'll need something like primitive values and definitely primitive functions.
 For v0, I could leave the holes as undefined and if there is a function with that name, it's magically FFI.

 Questions:
 - [ ] Code gen or data next?
 - [ ] Should I write this up properly?
+- [ ] Erased values?
+  - pi-forall handles this, so it's probably not too crazy.
+She won't go near implicits and I think I understand why.
+  - I don't think I Want to go full QTT at the moment
+  - Is erased different from 0/many?

 Parser:
 - [x] parser for block comments